HEAL/heal-metadata-schemas/variable-level-metadata-schema/README.md

 ### csv and json vlmd document file naming

-File names for json and csv translations of a vlmd document SHOULD have the same stem name with corresponding "csv" and "json" suffixes (eg `my-heal-dd.csv` and `my-heal-dd.json`)
+File names for json and csv translations of a vlmd document are suggested to have the same stem name with corresponding "csv" and "json" suffixes (eg `my-heal-dd.csv` and `my-heal-dd.json`)

-## Considerations

-Please use github issues for any additional considerations.
-See additional comments above.

 ## Additional table-level (root) and field-level properties